smedrec/smart-logs/.qoder/repowiki/en/content/Audit Core System/Audit Core System.md

 - Added OTLP exporter configuration and usage details
 - Updated configuration management section with KMS encryption support
 - Added comprehensive details about KMS integration and error handling
+- Replaced legacy ConsoleLogger with StructuredLogger and integrated LoggerFactory for consistent, factory-based logging across the system
+- Enhanced observability with structured logging, performance metrics, and error tracking capabilities

 **List of new sections added**
 - Observability and OTLP Exporter Configuration
 - KMS Encryption in Configuration Management
+- Structured Logging Implementation

 **List of deprecated/removed sections**
 - None